smclacke/webserv/notes/sarah_stuff/sm_todo.md

 	add descriptions/briefs

 3)
-	the big to do from jdebaai
+	sometimes when things dont work, prog exits without error message + no log for removing sockets/connections/clients from epoll... when unable to load page

 -------------------

 **testing**

-BASIC

-1) 	(test.conf) - is this supposed to happen? - also cat.conf giving 404 on 9999 images
-	triple check redirects, 9999 was doing something weird but 4242 was ok?

 2)
 	cgi timeout checking + test while(1) in the .cgi

-3)
-	sometimes when things dont work, prog exits without error message + no log for removing sockets/connections/clients from epoll... when unable to load page

 4)
 	rapid siege and browser testing somehow triggered CGI and then crashed everything